developmentseed/osm-seed/README.md

 ### Usage
 For more details on installation, see [INSTALL.md](INSTALL.md).

+### Using OSM data
+If you plan to use data from the main OpenStreetMap project in your OSM Seed instance, then please make sure you're familiar with [the ODbL license](https://wiki.osmfoundation.org/wiki/Licence).

 ## What's next?

 Our immediate next goal is integrate a tile server.
 Eventually, the goal is include as many tools from the OSM ecosystem part of this stack.
 Take a look at our [roadmap](https://github.com/developmentseed/osm-seed/blob/master/ROADMAP.md), and help out if this project helps what you're trying to do!
 We are always interested in collaborations and contributions!
 If you are interested in contributing, please see the [Contributor Guidelines](CONTRIBUTING.md).